 Metrics and Targets

-SCG has disclosed GHG scope 1 and 2 annually in SCG Sustainability Report and on SCG website.
-SCG has collect and disclose GHG Scope 3 in line with GHG scope 3 protocol WBCSD/WRI or related sectoral protocol.
+SCG has disclosed GHG scope 1&2 and 3 emissions annually in SCG Sustainability Report and on SCG website.

 Target